Daniel-ASG/Daniel-ASG/README.md

-## I'm a telecommunications engineer and I'm learning Data Science and other related techniques in order to contribute to society in this new area.
+## I am a technology enthusiast and I'm learning Data Science and other related techniques in order to contribute to society in this new area.

 -  Currently I'm a master degree student at Ploytechnique Montréal in Québec, CA.